AryenSinghal/AryenSinghal/README.md

 # 👋 Hi, I'm Aryen Singhal!

 Welcome to my Github profile!
-Here you'll find a few of my personal projects that I've done in Python, encompassing a wide variety of topics from algorithm simulations to games.
+Here you'll find a few of my personal projects, encompassing a wide variety of topics from algorithm simulations to games.

 ## About me
 I'm a Grade 12 student of National Public School, Indiranagar.